Erling Haaland close to completing Manchester City move from Borussia Dortmund

 Dortmund are set to sign Red Bull Salzburg striker Karim Adeyemi as Haaland's replacement.

-The 20-year-old has bagged 23 goals in 42 games this season whilst also adding eight assists.
+The 20-year-old has scored 23 goals in 42 games this season while also adding eight assists.

 Follow every Man City game in the Premier League this season with our live blogs on the Sky Sports website and app, and watch match highlights for free shortly after full-time.